 The most popular (and most expensive to visit) area of the palace, is the state rooms.
 These are the most opulent rooms that were built for the monarch to entertain visiting heads of state and other dignitaries.
 The decor of these rooms reflects the taste of King George IV (1820–30) and they feature paintings by Canaletto and Van Dyck and sculptures by Canova and Sèvres porcelain.

 When you visit the State Rooms at Buckingham Palace you are able to see the opulent Grand Staircase, the grand White Drawing Room (a reception room used by the royal family before official events), the Throne Room, the Picture Gallery and the enormous Ballroom (which is used for investitures and state banquets).
-After visiting the State Rooms you are able to walk through the Palace Garden (which is where the Queen hosts her famous garden parties).
+After visiting the State Rooms you are able to walk through the Palace Garden (which is where the Queen Elizabeth II hosted her famous garden parties).

 Changing the Guard

-Changing the Guard – also known as Guard Mounting – is the ceremony where one regiment of the Queen’s Guard takes over from the other.
+Changing the Guard – also known as Guard Mounting – is the ceremony where one regiment of the King’s Guard takes over from the other.
 It is a great spectacle that showcases British pageantry, although it is very popular with tourists and can get crowded.
 It is advisable to get there early for a good viewing position.